robinedman/react-hot-boilerplate/README.md

 apm install language-javascript-jsx
 ```

 Open Atom.
 Select "Atom --> Install shell commands" from the menu at the top of the screen.
-This way you'll be able to run...
+In your terminal, go to the directory of your project.
+Run:
 ```
 atom .
 ```
-... inside your project directory to open up Atom.
+This will open the project in Atom.
+Very convenient.